Log a job

 Experienced trades

-Our trades are trained to assess whether a job is a true emergency or whether it can safely wait until business hours.
+Our trades assess whether a job is a true emergency or whether it can safely wait until business hours.
 You will not be charged after-hours rates unnecessarily.

 Everything you need to know about logging jobs, what counts as an emergency, and what to try first before calling a trade.

 If you are unsure whether your issue qualifies, log it through Tapi and answer the questions as accurately as you can.
-Our trades are trained to assess urgency on your behalf and will advise whether the job needs immediate attention or can wait until business hours.
+Our trades are trained to assess urgency and will advise whether the job needs immediate attention or can wait until business hours.

-WA Consumer Protection publishes guidance on what constitutes an urgent repair and the timeframes that apply.
-Read the rental home repairs guidance →
+WA Consumer Protection publishes guidance on urgent repairs and the timeframes that apply.
+Read the rental home repairs guidance.

 Yes.
-For genuine emergencies, Tapi can dispatch an approved trade outside of business hours without waiting for manual approval from us.
-Our after-hours trades are experienced and will confirm on arrival whether the issue requires immediate work or can be managed safely until the next business day.
+For genuine emergencies, Tapi can dispatch an approved trade outside of business hours without waiting for manual approval.
+Our after-hours trades will confirm on arrival whether the issue requires immediate work or can be managed safely until the next business day.

 Non-emergency jobs logged outside business hours will be reviewed first thing the following morning and actioned promptly.